Iguana causes ‘large scale’ power outage in Florida city

 Jason Bailey, Lake Worth Beach’s assistant director of system operations, told WPTV that the power was restored within 35 minutes.

-According to the Florida Fish and Wildlife Conservation Commission, green iguanas are not native to Florida and are considered an invasive species due to their impacts to native wildlife.
+According to the Florida Fish and Wildlife Conservation Commission, green iguanas are not native to Florida and are considered an invasive species due to their impacts on native wildlife.

 Some social media users had a little fun with the news, with one tweeting, “Har dee Har Har.”